Shop and Save on New York State Health Insurance

 However, the AHA also said that the studies they reviewed did not prove that owning a pet directly lowers heart disease risk.

-“It may be simply that healthier people are the ones that have pets, not that having a pet actually leads to or causes reduction in cardiovascular risk,” said committee chairman Dr. Glenn Levine in an AHA news release.
+“It may be simply that healthier people are the ones that have pets, not that having a pet actually leads to or causes a reduction in cardiovascular risk,” said committee chairman Dr. Glenn Levine in an AHA news release.

 “There probably is an association between pet ownership and decreased cardiovascular risk,” he said.
 “What’s less clear is whether the act of adopting or acquiring a pet could lead to a reduction in cardiovascular risk in those with pre-existing disease.
 Further research, including better quality studies, is needed to more definitively answer this question.”